dnsimple/dnsimple-developer/content/libraries.md

 There are several libraries available that use the DNSimple API.
 You can use these as a starting point or continue on through the documentation below.

-If you develop a client for the API [please let us know](mailto:support@dnsimple.com) so we can add it here.com.
+If you develop a client for the API [please let us know](mailto:support@dnsimple.com) so we can add it here.

 ### Ruby